 Factors Affecting Heat Pump Costs

-When selecting a heat pump for your North Carolina home, many factors can impact the overall cost of your home comfort investment, including:- System size: Heat pump sizing is based on British Thermal Units (BTUs), which measure heating or cooling capacity.
+- System size: Heat pump sizing is based on British Thermal Units (BTUs), which measure heating or cooling capacity.
 Most homes need about 20 to 25 BTUs per square foot.
 This means a 1,500 sq. ft. home needs a 37,000 BTU system, whereas a 2,000 sq. ft. home would require closer to 50,000 BTUs.

 - Installation: The cost of labor can fluctuate depending on the complexity of your installation.
 It’s important to hire a licensed installer to ensure code compliance and optimal performance.